Tagliapietra96/fuzzy/README.md

 * **CLI Tools:** Enhance command-line interfaces with real-time suggestions and autocompletion.
 * **Text Editors and IDEs:** Implement smart search functionalities for files, commands, or code snippets.
 * **Data Filtering Systems:** Quickly process and filter large datasets while handling typos or partial matches gracefully.

+## Inspiration

+Special thanks to the brilliant work at [lithammer/fuzzysearch](https://github.com/lithammer/fuzzysearch) for inspiring this project.
+Feel free to visit their repository and drop a star if you like what they’re doing!😊⭐

+## Support the Project

+If you find fuzzy useful, please give it a ⭐ on GitHub!
+Your support keeps us motivated and helps to further enhance the project. 🙌

+## License

+Distributed under the MIT License.
+See the [`LICENSE`](https://github.com/Tagliapietra96/fuzzy/blob/main/LICENSE) file for more details.

+---

+Happy coding and happy fuzzy matching! 🎉

+Feel free to reach out with any questions, issues, or suggestions.
+Enjoy the journey with fuzzy!